zokrezyl/yndronix/README.md

 yndronix collects no personal data — no analytics, no ads, no accounts.
 All state lives in the app's private storage and is removed on uninstall.
 Full
 policy: [docs/PRIVACY.md](docs/PRIVACY.md).

+## License

+yndronix is licensed under the **Business Source License 1.1** — the same license as [yetty](https://github.com/zokrezyl/yetty).
+Non-production use is free; production use requires a commercial license, and the license converts to GPL v2-or-later on the Change Date.
+Bundled third-party components (the nixpkgs-built userland) keep their own upstream licenses.
+See [LICENSE](LICENSE).